syncfusion-content/windowsforms-docs/WindowsForms/statusbaradvpanel/Getting-Started.md

 documentation: ug
 ---

-# Getting Started with Windows Forms statusbaradvpanel (StatusBarAdvPanel)
+# Getting Started in Windows Forms statusbaradvpanel (StatusBarAdvPanel)

 This section will give a step by step procedure to design a StatusBarAdvPanel control through designer and also through programming approach.